Check Out the Adorable and "Kind" Charity T-Shirt Benefitting Red Nose Day 2021 - E! Online

 "The inspiring message featured on this shirt beautifully captures the spirit of kindness that is at the very heart of Red Nose Day," Comic Relief CEO Alison Moore added.
 "We are proud to have this shirt representing Red Nose Day, and grateful to the enormously talented Charlie Mackesy for supporting our critical work with his special designs."

 Last year's Red Nose Day 2020 was hosted by This Is Us stars Mandy Moore and Justin Hartley.
 Past celebrity guests have included Adam Scott, Courteney Cox, Ben Stiller and Jack Black.
-We can't wait to see this year's set of fan favorite A-listers!

 Red Nose Day started in the U.K. in 1988, built on the foundation that the power of entertainment can drive positive change.
 To date, it has raised over $1 billion globally.
 Since its U.S. launch in 2015, Red Nose Day has raised over $240 million to positively impact over 25 million children in the US and around the world.